-ii.
-Balance: The overall harmony of the specimen.
-Do the crystal and the matrix complement each other?
+Balance: Focuses on the overall harmony of the specimen.
+Do the crystals and the matrix complement each other?

-iii.
 Aesthetics: An arresting focal point is most desirable.
 Clean lines with a clear intelligible shape are prized.

-iv.
 Perfection: No visible damage to either the matrix or the crystal is ideal.